Vianey81/Findyourspot/readme.md

 <img width="340" alt="screen shot 2016-03-08 at 9 01 58 pm" src="https://cloud.githubusercontent.com/assets/8810284/13626180/6da78a06-e574-11e5-9777-473092b204b1.png">

-Have you ever thought about moving to another State?.
-Do you wish you could find a web application that helps you to make that decision?
+Have you ever thought about moving to another State?
+Do you wish you could find a web application that helps you make that decision?
-If you answer is yes...Spot Finder is the right tool for you.
+If your answer is yes, then Spot Finder is the right tool for you.
 Spot Finder will help you choose the best State for you to live in based on your preferences.

 * [SpotFinder] - Click here to see the deployed version.